p33r-positron/nash/README.md

 # nash
-Node A SHell : Equivalent of bash or batch in NodeJS
+Node-A-SHell : Equivalent of bash or batch in NodeJS